 Hampton Bays home prices are not only among the most expensive in New York, but Hampton Bays real estate also consistently ranks among the most expensive in America.

 Hampton Bays is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hampton Bays is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Hampton Bays who work in maintenance occupations (11.42%), office and administrative support (11.26%), and sales jobs (10.57%).
+Overall, Hampton Bays is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Hampton Bays who work in sales jobs (11.13%), management occupations (9.63%), and food service (8.54%).

 Hampton Bays is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.